Buashei/terminal-website/README.md

 - `format` - to log lint and format errors in files using ESLint and Prettier.
 Started automatically by `husky` every time you run `git commit -m " "`
 - `prepare` - to automatically have Git hooks enabled after install
 - `plop` - A little tool that saves you time and helps your team build new files with consistency.
 Generate code when you want, how you want.

+### If you would like to see the output of the container in the terminal built into WSL.

+- Go to `Remote Explorer` tab in VSCode
+- Right click on `terminal-website terminal-fe` in Dev Containers tab
+- Choose `Show Container Log`

 ## Deployment